-ENGL 105A- Basic Reading and Writing
+ENGL 105A- Basic Reading and Writing 1.0 units

-Corequisite: English 105
+Corequisite: English 105 51 hours lab

 The emphasis of this course is to prepare students for college level reading, writing and critical thinking.
 Introduction to and application of the basic skills needed for clear written expression at the short essay level.
 Students will explore grammar, sentence and paragraph structure, essay organization and reading skills in support of work being completed in ENGL105 Introduction to College Reading, Writing and Thinking.
 This course has been approved for correspondence and online delivery.